barefootcoder/VCtools/doc/action-cheatsheet.md

 * %vc
 * %Mainline

+Also arguments to commands act like info methods (e.g. `%files`).

-A definition of an internal info method looks like this:
+The definition of an internal info method looks like this:

 	<info>
 		status <<---